ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ### View all file shares from the API
 {: #fs-view-all-shares-api}

-This request lists all shares for a region.
+Use the `GET /shares` request list all shares for a region.

 ```curl
 curl -X GET \